-Coromandel motorists facing delays: Two people injured in crash on State Highway 25a
+Coromandel motorists facing delays: Two injured in State Highway 25a crash, one dead after Papatoetoe crash

 An air ambulance rescue helicopter attended to take one person with critical injuries to hospital.

-Both lanes of the busy holiday road were closed.
-State Highway 25A cut across Coromandel Forest Park and led to holiday hotspots including Pauanui and Hahei.
+State Highway 25a cut across Coromandel Forest Park and led to holiday hotspots including Pauanui and Hahei.

-Elsewhere, police in Auckland were responding to an incident in Papatoetoe after a motorcycle and car collided.
+Elsewhere, one person died this afternoon after a collision between a motorcycle and car in Papatoetoe, Auckland.

-One person had reportedly sustained serious injuries following the crash which took place around 12.10pm on Bridge St.
+Police were called to Bridge St around 12.10pm - the serious crash unit was at the scene assessing the incident.